jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 predictions or sentence embeddings.

 3\.
-The possibility also exists that this retrieval metric may not comprehensively measure the efficacy of the embedding layer in large models.
+The possibility also exists that this retrieval metric may not comprehensively or sufficiently measure the quality of the embedding layer in large models.
 Repeating the evaluation using alternative methods remains an open task for further research.

 ## Conclusions

-This analysis shows that the capacity of embedding layers in LLMs improves with the size of the model only up to a certain limit.
-This may imply limitations within smaller models and a potential underuse in larger ones.
+This analysis shows that the capacity of embedding layers in LLMs, as measured by their use in a retrieval benchmark, improves with the size of the model only up to a certain limit.
+This may imply limitations within smaller models and a potential underuse of embeddings in larger models.
 Future research should delve into whether embeddings are insufficiently utilized or if embedding layer importance diminishes as model size increases.
 These insights could influence strategies for architecture and pre-training of LLMs.